A Brief History of Iota Phi Lambda

 As the organization grew, Ms. Parker soon began to realize her dream of an organization that would encourage, nurture and promote the ideals of higher education, increased business acumen and a standard of professionalism for Black Women.

 Since its inception, Iota has embraced other professions; however, the main focus remains on the field of business.
-There are now more than 100 chapters with membership numbering more than 9,000 in 85 cities, Washington DC and the US Virgin Islands.
+There are 63 chapters with membership numbering more than 1,000 in 85 cities, Washington DC and the US Virgin Islands.